Fear slows progress toward our goals, but there are things we can do about it! ⇔

 I love this prayer, because I know I need more serenity, courage and wisdom.
 And as we saw a few minutes ago, God is quite willing to help, to guard your heart and mind, to give you peace, and to give you so much confidence that you can say with the Apostle Paul: “I can do all things—all things—through Christ who strengthens me.”
 (Phil 4:12)

-To overcome the biggest fears in your life, you need to know when to flee, when to “resist the wind” so you can grow, and when to look for a savior.
+To overcome the biggest fears in your life, you need to know when to flee, when to “resist the wind” so you can fly, and when to look for a savior.
 I’ve found only one trustworthy Savior: the one who “conquered death.”
 But whether you turn to Him or not, you can still employ the practical tips I’ve mentioned today.
 To overcome all of those common, internal fears, you need to make some good choices.
 Choose to listen to the voice of hope, instead of being worried about your circumstances.
 Choose to think about what is good, and to put those things into practice.
 And choose to cultivate the opposite of fear: a faithful determination to get back up and try again after you fall.

 I ended this speech with one of my songs, called “All that you need”